allenai/allennlp/tutorials/how_to/span_representations.md

 2. Secondly, we've got the `pruned_mask`, which has shape `(batch_size, num_spans_to_keep)`.
 In 99% of cases, this will be all ones.
-However, if you have masked spans in a batch element, and you request that the `SpanPruner` keeps more than the number of non-masked spans, there will be some masked elements in the returned spans.
+However, if you have masked spans in a batch element, and you request that the `Pruner` keeps more than the number of non-masked spans, there will be some masked elements in the returned spans.

 3. Thirdly, we have the `pruned_indices` which has shape `(batch_size, num_spans_to_keep)` which are the indices of the top k scoring spans in the original ``spans`` tensor.